Benefits of Doing Squats – Introduction

-Furthermore, squats build your muscles, and these muscles participate in the regulation of glucose and lipid metabolism and insulin sensitivity.
+Furthermore, squats build your muscles, and these muscles participate in the regulation of glucose and lipid metabolism, and insulin sensitivity.

-20. Squats Help with Waste Removal
+#20.
+Squats Help with Digestion

-Squats improve the pumping of body fluids, aiding in removal of waste and delivery of nutrition to all tissues, including organs and glands.
+Squats improve the pumping of body fluids, aiding in the removal of waste and delivery of nutrition to all tissues, including organs and glands.

 They’re also useful for improved movement of feces through your colon and more regular bowel movements.

-i Br J Sports Med
+Br J Sports Med

-ii Med Sci Sports Exerc.
+Med Sci Sports Exerc.
 1989 Jun;21(3):299-303.

-Squat Workout for an Apprentice
+Squat Workout for Beginners

-If you are convinced that squats might be a good exercise for you to try, here is a beginner squat workout to get you started:
+Here is a beginner squat workout to get you started:

-Second, start a simple 30 day squat challenge for yourself.
+Second, start a simple 30-day squat challenge for yourself.